 4. Getting in on some negative emotions

-Most of the times these are negative angles to experiences of people or companies.
+Most of the time these are negative angles to experiences of people or companies.
 They get incentivised to click on such titles because they are experiencing the problems that are described with the negatively angled title.
 For content marketers, use this strategy in moderation but use it all the same.

 5. Using clarifications for accuracy and reliability

-One of our biggest content marketing hacks is attaching a clarifications or important pointers on article titles.
+One of our biggest content marketing hacks is attaching clarifications or important pointers on article titles.
 This helps with ensuring the article is accurate and uses knowledge from credible sources.

 For instance, using [new report], [infographic], [survey shows], [new data] somewhere in our articles has helped us achieve higher clickthrough rates.

 The reason for using these is that you get to manage the readers’ expectations while building trust with them about your content sources.
 If you build high expectations in your headlines and you don’t fulfill them, you lose the trust of your readers.

 If you have been asking yourself questions like what is the correct length for my headlines?
 Or which words should I use?
 Or not use?
 What should I optimise for, social or search?
 We believe this article should help to guide you in making the correct decisions and working to improve your article titles.

 We understand that this process of deciding the best headline can be quite difficult, especially for startups that are new to content marketing, and only just getting into the groove around it.
 This is why at Pressfarm we can take care of all your content marketing.
 With a winning press release, some engaging guest posts and an eye-catching media kit, you can make a splash in your industry.